zfnWong/ALDI/README.md

 # ALDI
 ALDI is a state-of-the-art framework for cold-start recommendation.
-It addresses the three gaps (i.e., the ranking gap, identification gap and rating gap) between the warm model and cold model in a general knowledge distillation-based framework.
+It addresses the three difference (i.e., rating distribution difference, ranking difference and identification difference) between the warm model and cold model in a general knowledge distillation-based framework.

 # Quick Start
 - Run `python main.py --embed_meth bprmf --dataset CiteULike --model ALDI`.